 Employee and employer loyalty is critical for success.
 Invest in an upskilling program now and you may inspire team members to see the brighter future ahead.

 Upskilling is an opportunity for teams to grow their expertise, learn new programs and techniques, and add to their professional pedigree.
 Employers, of course, benefit from a stronger, more efficient team who can put the new skills to work to bolster company performance.

-As recently reported in , “This year’s rapid pace of economic disruption has revealed that perhaps the greatest competitive business advantage is the ability to rapidly develop and leverage talent within a company.”
+As recently reported in in 2020, “This year’s rapid pace of economic disruption has revealed that perhaps the greatest competitive business advantage is the ability to rapidly develop and leverage talent within a company.”
 Building and retaining strong teams can be key to company growth.
 Recognize the worth of current employees and provide opportunities for them to acquire new competencies.
 Everyone wins.

 Professional development is essential in a world that swiftly changes with ultramodern technologies.
 Automation, cloud computing, artificial intelligence and machine learning have transformed how finance and accounting departments operate.
 New skills must be learned to stay ahead.

-Deloitte’s study reports that 53 percent of CEOs and business leaders surveyed agree that “between half and all of their workforce will need to change their skills and capabilities in the next three years.”
+Deloitte’s study reported that 53 percent of CEOs and business leaders surveyed agree that “between half and all of their workforce will need to change their skills and capabilities in the next three years.”